Associate of Arts in Military Studies

 A minimum of 30 credits have been earned from regionally or approved nationally accredited colleges/universities in the United States or equivalent in which the primary language of instruction was English; or

-Test of English as a Foreign Language (TOEFL) examination taken within the past two (2) years.
-A minimum score of 500 paper-based or 61 Internet-based is required.
+Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) examination taken within the past two (2) years.
+For the TOEFL, a minimum score of 500 paper-based or 61 Internet-based is required.
+For the IELTS, a minimum score of 6 is required.
 Copies of official scores must be submitted prior to provisional enrollment, and official scores must be submitted for full admission.

 Applicants with international credentials, or who are residents in the states of Mississippi and Tennessee, requirements are outlined separately.
 Please refer to the Academic Catalog for additional detailed requirements for Conditional Admission.